lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 pages that BART & MUNI provide, and thankfully there's an API provided by 511, the Bay Area's transit information system.
-Their [Stop Monitoring API](https://511.org/open-data/transit) will give us exactly what we need - the estimated time of upcoming departures at any transit stop in the Bay Area.
+Their [Stop Monitoring API](https://511.org/open-data/transit) will give us exactly what we need - the estimated time of upcoming arrivals at any transit stop in the Bay Area.

 Next, since we're not relying on a browser engine to render the display, we will be using a 2D graphics library to render a PNG directly.
 This should have a much